unstabl3/breakfold/README.md

 `apt-get install tor`

+Set your Password for Tor

+`tor --hash-password "ThePassCode"`.
+It will give a hashcode for the string "ThePassCode", Copy the Hashcode.

 Now open tor configuration file it is usually located in /etc/tor/torrc and uncomment following lines.
+And edit the `HashedControlPassword 16:` attribute.

 `ControlPort 9051`

-`HashedControlPassword "your password"`
+`HashedControlPassword 16:<Put the previously copied hashcode here>`

 Save the file and exit.